Costa Rica 7 days itinerary

 Day 3: Manuel Antonio

 You can never have enough time in Manuel Antonio.
 This is a typical destination where you plan 2 or 3 days but end up staying for a week or longer.
-It's the perfect blend between beaches and rainforest which are also the main reasons to visit this place.
+It’s the perfect blend of beaches and rainforest, making it a top highlight of any Costa Rica rainforest tour and one of the main reasons to visit this incredible destination.
 Relaxing on the beach, kayaking, wildlife tours or horseback riding.
 There's enough to keep you entertained.

 This national park protects 12 islands that are a great shelter for many types of marine birds.
-But the reason most travelers are drawn to this place, are the beaches.
+But the reason most travelers are drawn to this place is the beaches.
 The best ones:

 • Espadilla Sur